joaobarros1/joaobarros1/README.md

 - 🛠️ Node.js | Express.js | SQL | NoSQL
 - 🎓 Information Systems

 Hello everyone, welcome to my github profile!
-I'm a Brazilian frontend developer passionate about technology.
-I easily build web software using modern javascript enviroment.
-Now I have two years of professional experience working with React, I'm studying Node.js backend and software architecture.
-I am also studying Information Systems in college.
+I'm a Brazilian developer passionate about tech.
+I can easily build web software using modern javascript enviroment.
+Now that I have some professional experience working as Frontend Developer, I'm studying Backend and software architecture and coursing Information Systems in college.

 <div>
   <a href="https://github.com/joaocorreia1" />